sudarshan070/js_closure/practice/scope.md

 };
 var two = addOne(1);
 console.log(two);

+// in decleration mode
+// one = undefine
+// addOne =
+// two = undefine
+// In execution mode
+// one is call a function addOne but is not a finction
+// referance error
 ```

 7. Make a Execution Context Diagram for the following JS and write the output.